MikeHopley/ftl-ships-guide/index.md

 ## Keep an open mind, and keep learning

-I think I know FTL pretty well.
-I expect to win almost every game, unless I’m doing challenges.
+I know FTL pretty well.
+I win almost every game, unless I’m doing challenges.

 That doesn’t mean I’m right about everything, especially when it comes to difficult strategic decisions.
 FTL is strategically deep, and it’s easy to get set in your ways.